 Here’s a list of some of the most popular programming languages and what they’re used for:

-C++ is a powerful, all-purpose programming language used for building applications with faster performance and far more effective scalability.
+In a recent Stack Overflow survey of thousands of developers around the world, 22.55% listed C++ as their favorite programming language.
+It’s a powerful, all-purpose programming language used for building applications with faster performance and far more effective scalability.
 In fact, the basic foundation of most Windows software was written in C++.

 C++ is ideal for managing resource-heavy applications, like web browsers, operating systems, desktop apps, cloud computing, and even video games.
 It’s used in a variety of industries, including VR, robotics, software and game development, and scientific computing.
 The key features of this language are its cross-platform hardware support and adaptability to a changing internal environment.

 C# is Microsoft’s programming language.
-Being one of the most popular languages, it has since been adopted into the Windows, Linux, and iOS and Android platforms.
+Being one of the most popular languages, with 27.98% of developers naming it as their favorite in Stack Overflow’s survey, it has since been adopted into the Windows, Linux, and iOS and Android platforms.
 C# is also known for having a huge collection of libraries and frameworks.

 It’s often the language of choice for game developers and mobile app creators, though it’s also used in enterprise software like Azure and IoT.
 If you’re interested in game design, you’ll most likely encounter C# when building assets in the Unity engine for a new game.

 Ruby is a general-purpose, dynamic programming language, most popularly implemented with the Ruby on Rails (Rails) framework.
-Ruby provides developers with cutting-edge features, all thanks to its concise syntax and object-oriented support.
+Only 6.05% of surveyed developers listed it as their favorite, but it provides developers with cutting-edge features, all thanks to its concise syntax and object-oriented support.

 Although Ruby is a back-end language, it’s designed to be readable by people instead of just machines, and it’s turned into a staple language used by companies like Twitter, Airbnb, and GitHub.